CatherineTrevor/gothenburg-netball/TESTING.md

 ### Change to original layout

 In the original wireframe for the committee members, I had the image and text alternate to provide clarity.
-During development this proved too difficult for me to keep the responsive behaviour on all devices, therefore the layout is a simple header, image, then text layout for consistancy.
+During development this proved too difficult for me to keep the responsive behaviour on all devices, therefore the layout is a simple header, image, then text layout for consistency.

 ![Committee members layout](assets/images/supporting-docs/members-layout.jpg)